rlancaste/kstars-on-osx-craft/README.md

 		(Note that by default, this script installs the latest version of KStars and INDI from github)
 	# If you want to build KStars to produce a distributable DMG, then do:
 	~/Projects/kstars-on-osx-craft/build-kstars.sh -d
+	# If you want to create an XCode Project in addition to the normal build for editing or analyzing purposes, then do:
+	~/Projects/kstars-on-osx-craft/build-kstars.sh -x
 	# If you want to build KStars, but have an out of date script but still want to build anyway, then do:
 	~/Projects/kstars-on-osx-craft/build-kstars.sh -f
 	# If you want to build KStars completely fresh, deleting all of homebrew and all of craft: